dazz/puppet-boxes/README.md

         vagrant box add basebox basebox.box

 We add it to the other vagrant boxes so we can reference it as base in another Vagrantfile.
-If you have a look in `~/.vagrant.d/boxes/` there should now be the basebox folder with your previous packed box
+If you have a look in `~/.vagrant.d/boxes/` there should now be the basebox folder with your previous packed box.

-## Setup the SETUP BOX

-Do the same steps above but for the SETUP BOX:

-        cd <project_dir>/boxes/setupbox
-        vagrant up

-Vagrant imports the basebox we previously added.

-        vagrant halt
-        vagrant package setupbox --output setupbox.box
-        vagrant box add setupbox setupbox.box

 # About: The box model